 Skip to main content

-Life after you've given CPR
+Support after you've given CPR

-Coping after you've given CPR
+Coping after giving CPR

-You may have given CPR to a stranger and had to deal with the sudden shock during and difficult emotions afterwards.
-Many find it hard to going through such a life changing event.
+Most out-of-hospital cardiac arrests happen in the home, so you may have done CPR on a loved one or you may have given CPR to a stranger and had to deal with the sudden shock during the event and difficult emotions afterwards.
+Many find it hard to go through such a life changing event.
 You might feel new emotions and are unsure how to process what happened.

 Even medical professionals with years of training can be affected.
 This is understandable and it’s important to look after yourself.
 This might involve taking a break from work if you can.
 Speaking to people like friends and family may help, but you may also need to talk to someone professional, to help you process what happened.